RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 # Understanding Market Dynamics
 It is the level of desperation or urgency among market participants to enter or exit positions that truly influence market behaviour.
+## Example
+Imagine there was one car with one seller with multiple people wanting a car (buyers).
+The price for the car naturally increases. however a crucial point is when one of the buyers questions whether they are willing to pay the inflated price for the car.
+The hesitation initiates a range-bound price movement as buyers reassess their willingness to meet the higher prices.
+Now Imagine there are two more more sellers. buyers will naturally hold back and sellers will need to lower heir prices to attract potential buyers.

+asdas

 # Extra Reading
 - Technical Analysis of Financial Markets - John Murphy